django-oscar/django-oscar/docs/source/topics/deploying.rst

 Oscar specific configurations with regard to security are in place.
 See `Django's guidelines for security`_ for more information.

-`django-secure`_ is a nice app that comes with a few sanity checks for deployments behind SSL.

 Search Engine Optimisation
 --------------------------